-Dress Description Occasions for Wear Articles to be worn optionally or when ordered No. 7W White Mess Undress White Mess Jacket.
-Scarlet Kamarband.
-Blue Trousers.
-Stiff-Fronted Evening Shirt.
-Winged Collar.
-Black Shoes.
-Ordinary evening wear in hot climates.
-Soft-Fronted Evening Shirt and Soft Collar may be worn.
-No. 8 Working Dress Cap.
+Dress Description Occasions for Wear Articles to be worn optionally or when ordered No. 8 Working Dress Cap.
 Blue Tunic.
 Blue Trousers.
-Whistle and Blue Lanyard.
+Blue Lanyard.
 Sam Browne Belt, Brace and Frog.
 Cane.
 Black Boots.
 Routine duties and training. (a) Black Shoes may be worn except when on duty with troops. (b) Beret may be worn when specially ordered, but not outside the unit or ship.
 Nos.
 8W and 9W Tropical Dress Cap.
 Khaki Cellular Shirt.
 Khaki Drill Shorts.
-Whistle and Blue Lanyard.
+Blue Lanyard.
 Cane.
 Khaki Stockings.
 Sam Browne Belt, Brace and Frog.
 Black Web Anklets.
 Black Boots.
-Routine duties ashore and afloat in hot climates. (a) Army Pattern or Composition Soled Boots as ordered. (b) Brown Shoes or Sandals may be worn when ordered in place of Boots and Anklets, except when on duty with troops. (c) Beret may be worn as ordered. (d) Short Khaki Puttees may be ordered as an alternative to Anklets in commando units. (e) Corps Pattern Belt may be worn in lieu of Sam Browne at Senior Officer's discretion.
+Routine duties ashore and afloat in hot climates. (a) Army Pattern or Composition Soled Boots as ordered. (b) Brown Shoes or Sandals may be worn when ordered in place of Boots and Anklets, except when on duty with troops. (c) Beret may be worn as ordered. (d) Short Khaki Puttees may be worn as an alternative to Anklets. (e) Corps Pattern Belt may be worn in lieu of Sam Browne at Senior Officer's discretion.
 No. 10W Tropical Mess Undress White Tropical Shirt.
 Scarlet Kamarband.
 Blue Trousers.
 Black Shoes.
 Optional dress for informal evening wear in hot climates at the discretion of the Senior Officer.
-No. 11 Action Dress Cap or Blue Beret.
+No. 11 Action Dress Cap or Beret.
 Khaki Shirt.
 Blue or Denim Trousers.
 Black Boots, Shoes or Sandals.
 Whistle and Blue Lanyard.
 At Action Stations afloat.
-No. 12 Battle- dress Blue Beret (Green in Commando units).
+No. 12 Battledress Beret.
 Khaki Battledress.
 Cane.
 Whistle and Blue Lanyard.
 Web Belt.
 Black Anklets.
 Black Boots.
-Military training ashore and afloat. (a) Army Pattern or Composition Soled Boots as ordered. (b) Brown Shoes may be worn instead of Boots and Anklets except when on duty with troops. (c) Denison Smocks and/or Denim Trousers may be worn as ordered. (d) White Web Belt and Anklets may be worn instead of black when ordered.
-No. 12W Tropical Battle- dress Blue Beret (Green in Commando units).
+Military training ashore and afloat. (a) Army Pattern or Composition Soled Boots as ordered. (b) Brown Shoes may be worn instead of Boots and Anklets except when on duty with troops. (c) Denison Smocks and/or Denim Trousers may be worn as ordered. (d) White Web Belt and Anklets may be worn as ordered. (e) Short Khaki Puttees may be worn as an alternative to Anklets.
+No. 12W Tropical Battledress Beret.
 Khaki Cellular Shirt.
 Denim Trousers.
 Whistle and Blue Lanyard.
 Web Belt.
 Black Anklets.
 Black Boots.
 Cane.
-In hot climates for military training ashore and afloat. (a) Army Pattern or Composition Soled Boots as ordered. (b) Denison Smock and/or Jersey Pullover may be worn as ordered. (c) Short Khaki Puttees may be ordered as an alternative to Anklets in commando units.
-No. 13 Shirt Sleeve Order Blue Beret (Green in Commando units).
+In hot climates for military training ashore and afloat. (a) Army Pattern or Composition Soled Boots as ordered. (b) Denison Smock and/or Jersey Pullover may be worn as ordered. (c) Short Khaki Puttees may be worn as an alternative to Anklets.
+No. 13 Shirt Sleeve Order Beret.
 Khaki Flannel Shirt with collar attached.
 Khaki Battledress Trousers.
 Web Belt.
 Cane.
-Whistle and Blue Lanyard.
+Blue Lanyard.
 Black Web Anklets.
-Routine duties in hot weather in U.K. within unit precincts or on training. (a) Army Pattern or Composition Soled Boots as ordered. (b) Brown Shoes may be worn instead of boots and anklets except when on duty with troops. (c) Jersey Pullover may be worn when ordered with this dress.
+Black Boots.
+Routine duties in hot weather in U.K. within unit precincts or on training. (a) Army Pattern or Composition Soled Boots as ordered. (b) Brown Shoes may be worn instead of boots and anklets except when on duty with troops. (c) Jersey Pullover may be worn when ordered with this dress. (d) Short Khaki Puttees may be worn as an alternative to anklets.